dcarr178/Vintage-HOA-CCRs/CovenantsConditionsAndRestrictions.md

 # Covenants, Conditions, and Restrictions (CC&Rs)

 The original DECLARATION was made on the 30th day of January, 1995, by BTS INVESTMENTS, INC., a Utah Corporation ("Declarant").
-This document, dated 7/1/2018, replaces that original document.
+This document, dated October 23, 2018, replaces that original document.

 ### RECITALS